pytask-dev/pytask/docs/index.rst

         :text: Tutorials
         :classes: stretched-link font-weight-bold

-    Tutorials help you to get started with pytask, explain the interface and basic capabilities.
+    Tutorials help you to get started with pytask and how you manage your first project.

     ---
     :img-top: _static/images/book.svg